obitodarky/flutter-git-graph/README.md

 ## Using the App
 Once the app is launched, the home screen will display a heatmap visualization based on the fetched data.
 Users can interact with the heatmap to view transaction details through tooltips.
 The app will show a loading spinner while data is being fetched, providing a smooth user experience.

+### User Interaction
+- **Heatmap Interaction**: Users can tap on the heatmap cells to view detailed transaction information in a tooltip.
+- **Data Refresh**: A floating action button allows users to refresh the data, triggering a new fetch and updating the heatmap accordingly.

 ## File Structure and Architecure
 The file structure is organized as follows: